missionpinball/mpf-docs/install/mac.rst

 1. Open the DMG and copy MPF to your Applications folder
 --------------------------------------------------------

-Just double-click the .dmg file to mount and open it.
+Double-click the .dmg file to mount and open it.
 You'll see a window that looks like this:

 .. image:: MPFMacInstaller.jpg